mttmcgrgr/RedditView/README.md

  - Follow the React Native setup instructions provided [here](https://facebook.github.io/react-native/docs/getting-started.html)
  - Clone this repo to your computer
- - CD into the RedditView folder and run npm install
+ - Navigate into the RedditView folder and run npm install in terminal

  - Android Studio Instructions:
       - Open Android Studio and add the RedditView folder by selecting "Open Existing Project"